sibiraj-s/merge-json-webpack-plugin/README.md

 - **group**[`array`] - Files to merge and destination path

   - **files**[`array`] or [[glob](https://github.com/mrmlnc/fast-glob)] - The order of merge is not guarenteed when glob is used.
-  - **beforeEmit**[`function`] - A function called before emitting the json.
+  - **transform**[`function`] - A function to modify the merged json contents.
 The return json value is written to the output file.
 If the function returns a promise, it will be awaited.
   - **to**[`string`]: Destination path to write the files to.

 - **minify**[`boolean`] - Minify the output json.
 Enabled by default in production mode.